olcf/hip-training-series/Lecture2/02 Exercises for Application Porting.md

 ```

 A batch version of Exercise 2 for Frontier is given below.
 The batch scripts are also located in the
 mini-nbody directory.
-Please check than and modify them for your project and the reservation.
+Please check than and modify them for your project and the reservation if there is one.

 ```
 #!/bin/bash